Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

   Can be enabled/disabled during gameplay.

 ► Conflicts:
-  Incompatible with any mod that modifies explore radius.
+  Incompatible with any mod that modifies explore radius (sailing mods).

 -------------------- [Bigger Wisp Radius] ----------------------